Wellness and Nutrition

 Why pregnant women need extra electrolytes

 In simple terms, "pregnancy is associated with an increased need for water because of the expanded extracellular fluid space, the needs of the [developing] fetus, and the amniotic fluid" (National Library of Medicine).
-Increasing your electrolyte intake will help support and manage your increase in fluid levels and overall blood volume.
+Increasing your fluid intake with electrolytes will help support and manage your increase in fluid levels and overall blood volume.

 However, there are many other reasons why pregnant women need and benefit from extra electrolytes: